When to see a doctor

 By Mayo Clinic Staff

-Sudden, severe testicle pain can be a sign of testicular torsion — a twisted testicle that can quickly lose its blood supply.
-This condition requires immediate medical treatment to prevent loss of the testicle.
-Testicular torsion can occur in males of any age, although it is more common in adolescents.
+Sudden, serious testicle pain can be a symptom of a twisted testicle, which can quickly lose its blood supply.
+This condition is called testicular torsion.
+Treatment is needed right away to prevent loss of the testicle.
+Testicular torsion can happen at any age, but it is more common in teenagers.

-• Testicle pain accompanied by nausea, fever, chills or blood in your urine
+• Testicle pain along with nausea, fever, chills or blood in the urine.

-Schedule a visit with your health care provider if you have:
+Make an appointment with a health care professional if you have:

 Self-care

-These measures might help relieve mild testicle pain:
+These steps might help ease mild testicle pain:

-• Take an over-the-counter pain reliever such as aspirin, ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others), unless your doctor has given you other instructions.
+• Take a pain reliever such as aspirin, ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others).
+You can do this unless your health care team has given you other instructions.
 Use caution when giving aspirin to children or teenagers.
-Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
-This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
+Aspirin is approved for use in children older than age 3.
+But children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
+This is because aspirin has been linked to a rare but serious condition called Reye's syndrome in such children.
+It can be life-threatening.

 • Support the scrotum with an athletic supporter.
-Use a folded towel for support and elevation when you're lying down.
+Use a folded towel to support and elevate the scrotum when you're lying down.
+You also can apply an ice pack or ice wrapped in a towel.

 From Mayo Clinic to your inbox